*Updated: July 3, 2025

 The key will be for you and your dog to know basic commands.
 These truly do help keep your dog calm as you let him or her greet your guests on a leash.
 I always tell Henry to sit, stay, and then have the person come to Henry to greet him.
 He may want to “boop” their nose if they get overly excited about greeting him.

-Plus, if you weren’t driving every day and someone asked you to drive on the most crooked mountain road, it would be a challenge.
+Also, if you weren’t driving every day and someone asked you to drive on the most crooked mountain road, it would be a challenge.
 Don’t challenge your dog that much.
 Make it routine!

 Yes.
-When you prepare yourself, your home, your guests, and your dog you prevent a pricey bill in the future.
+When you prepare yourself, your home, your guests, and your dog, you prevent a pricey bill in the future.
 Consider the following possible expenses for a moment.

 Possible Issue | Estimated Cost |